You know you have become a political icon when you change the language of

 federal government was truly a partner with city.
 The Mayor took advantage of

-the generosity and used it to provide to any DC youth who wanted a job, could get one.
+the generosity.
+He proudly proclaimed any DC youth who wanted a job, could get one.
 I

 can’t tell you number of people who now have the wherewithal to make things